 You can still work on fixing or updating it in private, but the site itself needs to be pulled offline so as not to tarnish the brand’s reputation while it’s in flux.

-An Under Construction or Maintenance Mode page in this instance would be helpful.
+An Under Construction or Maintenance Mode page would be helpful in such cases.
 So, when visitors happen upon it in search or from a referral source, they’re not completely put off by the downtime.
 Instead, they receive a message that assures them the site or page will be back soon, as the Artmill example (#10) shared by WishPond demonstrates.